Wednesday, May 28, 2025

 Chicago P.D.
 "Vows"

 When Voight and the team finally track down one of Reid's associates, they organize a meeting and give him a choice: either turn Reid in or face jail time.
 He chooses to turn himself in but unexpectedly collides with both Voight and Ruzek, leading to his demise.
 Voight once again tidies up the mess and returns the team to their safe location.
-There, he patiently waits for Reid, and the two engage in a conversation about Reid's surrender, during which Reid warns Voight to back off or his team could lose everything...but will that deter Voight?
-Absolutely not!
+There, he patiently waits for Reid, and the two engage in a conversation about Reid's surrender, during which Reid warns Voight to back off or his team could lose everything.
+But will that deter Voight?
+Absolutely not.

 Besides Reid dying, there was a wedding!
 Burgess and Ruzek's wedding went as scheduled, not being pushed back as Burgess had thought earlier in the episode.
-But as an excited Ruzek, along with his father, and Atwater by his side, the beautiful Burgess walks down the aisle and gives their "I Do", even though we didn't hear them talk.
-Instead, listen to Voight and Chapman talk about what he had done and how she knows he is capable of more, for which Voight tells her he doesn't get more.
+As an excited Ruzek waits with his father and Atwater by his side, the beautiful Burgess walks down the aisle.

-"Vows" was wonderfully crafted for fans who adore the intensity and excitement of Chicago P.D., featuring a riveting Voight-Reid story arc that has been building up to this moment.
 I found myself on the edge of my seat, curious about who Voight was collaborating with in this case.
-It was a series of moments that beautifully echoed Voight's earlier days on P.D., where he often cleaned up before the cops arrived.
+It was a series of moments that beautifully echoed Voight's earlier days, where he often cleaned up before the cops arrived.
 Watching Reid face peril right in front of him felt like a classic reminder of those times.
-It seemed once again that a real resolution to the Reid situation might not come until Ortero's son steps in to confront Reid, which, upon rewatching, entirely clicks into place and adds so much depth!

 Overall, I give this episode a 9.5/10.